 Financial Ratios Comparison

-The following table provides a comparison of key financial ratios for Uranium Energy Corp.
-(UEC) and enCore Energy Corp.
-(EU) based on the most recent data available.
+The table below compares key financial ratios for Uranium Energy Corp. and enCore Energy Corp. based on their most recent full fiscal year data.

 |---|---|---|